 We will discuss your case in detail, advise on the best way to proceed to get the outcome that you want and can represent you at the First Tier Tribunal if the case proceeds to a hearing.

-Read our frequently asked questions about disability discrimination in education.
+Watch and share our short video below and read our frequently asked questions about disability discrimination in education.